 - trial Amgevita and experience clinical difficulties (intolerable side effects or loss of disease control) and wish to return to Humira.

 - have Crohn’s disease or ocular inflammation and are considered at risk of disease destabilisation if there were to be any change to their treatment regimen.

 Prescribing adalimumab by brand

-From 1 March 2022, both Amgevita and Humira will be listed in Section B and Part II of Section H of the Pharmaceutical Schedule, each with separate Special Authorities.
-From 1 March 2022, all prescriptions for adalimumab should clearly specify the brand to avoid inadvertent substitution or inappropriate switching between brands.
+Since 1 March 2022, both Amgevita and Humira have been listed in Section B and Part II of Section H of the Pharmaceutical Schedule, each with separate Special Authorities.
+Since 1 March 2022, all prescriptions for adalimumab should clearly specify the brand to avoid inadvertent substitution or inappropriate switching between brands.